 How bad does it have to get before you take action?

-Having a lack of confidence often stops you from doing the things you really want to do.
-The real irony is when you actually decide to make a change to your life and breakthrough your fears and worries what usually happens is that old lack of confidence creeps in once again and stops you.
+Having poor self esteem often stops you from doing the things you really want to do.
+The real irony is when you actually decide to make a change to your life and breakthrough your fears and worries what usually happens is that old lack of confidence and self esteem creeps in once again and stops you.

 You’re up for it until the little nagging voice in your head starts to tell you all the reasons that you shouldn’t try to work through the fear that has been holding you back: